 There are no rules in how you make your approach, no right or wrong way.

 It's your train set remember.
-But there are definitely right and wrong ways to portray the attempt.
+But there are definitely right and wrong ways tin how you portray your attempt.

-And you don't half make a knob of yourself when the truth eventually comes out - it always does.
+And you don't half make a knob of yourself when the truth eventually comes out.
+And it always does.